Morpho Vault V2

 Advanced Role System

-Vaults V2 refine the role system for greater security and flexibility:
+Morpho Vault V2 refines the role system for greater security and flexibility:

 - Owner: Manages top-level permissions.
 Can appoint the Curator and Sentinels.
 Has no direct control over funds or risk parameters.